 Required courses include:

-Business Program Chair and Assistant Professor of Business
+Business Program Chair and Associate Professor of Business

 M.B.A.
 Pace University; B.A.
 Lehman College